Some cards had multiple companies involved in their publication and photography, and appear in multiple sections.

 Bamforth & Co Ltd

-Bamforth & Co Ltd was started in 1870 by James Bamforth.
-They are best known for saucy seaside postcards.
-At the time of writing they still exist, although they appear to be dormant and have not been doing trading.
+Bamforth & Co Ltd was started in 1870 by James Bamforth and are best known for saucy seaside postcards.
+They still exist, although they appear to be dormant and not trading.
+Their postcards of Abingdon appear to be indicative of a single series of real photo cards produced around 1903.
+All the cards have distinctive hand-written titles where the second vertical stroke of some letters descents below the baseline.

 -

-Bayliss and Co. had a stop at 5 Market Place, as well as a printing works at 53 Stert Street.
-Their shop is often visible in postcards, hiding between the arches of the county hall.
-It's not clear what happened to them but it seems likely that they had some connection with Burgess and Sons who ended up operating out of the same premises by 1905.
+Baylis and Co. had a shop at 5 Market Place, as well as a printing works at 53 Stert Street.
+Their shop is often visible in postcards, hiding between the arches of the County Hall.
+From what I can piece together from censuses, the company was founded by George Baylis (b.
+1815) who was likely in business as early as 1861.
+His daughter Susan (b.
+1852) married James Burgess who was running the business by 1881.

 -